ethstorage/ethstorage-doc/storage-provider-guide/tutorials.md

 In the following tutorial, you will need to replace <el_rpc> for you execution layer endpoint, and <cl_rpc> for the beacon endpoint.

->🅢🅦🅒 You do not need to apply Ethereum API endpoints to run es-node for a SWC testnet.
+>🅢🅦🅒 You do not need to apply Ethereum API endpoints to run es-node for the SWC testnet.

 ## Options for running es-node